ModelarData/ModelarDB-RS/docs/dev/README.md

 - [modelardb_common](/crates/modelardb_common) - Library providing shared functions, macros, and types for use by the other crates.
 - [modelardb_compression](/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
 - [modelardb_server](/crates/modelardb_server) - The ModelarDB server in the form of the binary `modelardbd`.
+- [modelardb_manager](/crates/modelardb_manager) - The ModelarDB manager in the form of the binary `modelardbm`.

 ## Components
-Each major component in the ModelarDB server is described in detail to support further development of the components and ease integration between components.
-We also provide a larger overview of the architecture of ModelarDB, focusing on the integration between the components to accomplish the goals of the system.
+Each major component in the ModelarDB server is described to support further development of the components and ease integration between components.

-TODO: Add link to architecture documentation when new architecture is implemented and documented.

 The ModelarDB server consists of the following major components:
-- [Arrow Flight API]() - TODO: Write documentation for Arrow Flight API.
+- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB server.
-- [Storage Engine](storage-engine.md) - Component to manage all uncompressed and compressed data in the ModelarDB server.
+- **Storage Engine** - Manages all uncompressed and compressed data in the ModelarDB server.
-- [Compression]() - TODO: Write documentation for Compression component.
-- [Query Engine]() - TODO: Write documentation for Query Engine.
-- [Metadata]() - TODO: Write documentation for Metadata component.
+- **Compression** - Implements functionality for compressing time-series data using model-based compression.
+- **Query Engine** - Provides functionality for querying data that is ingested by the ModelarDB server.
+- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the database schema and compressed data.
+- **Configuration Manager** - Manages the configuration of the ModelarDB server and provides functionality for updating the configuration.

+Furthermore, ModelarDB also includes a manager that is responsible for administering a cluster of ModelarDB server nodes and providing a consistent database schema.
+The manager also links external components, such as the metadata database and the object store for compressed data, to the ModelarDB server nodes to ensure access to external components is consistent.

+The ModelarDB manager consists of the following major components:
+- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB manager.
+- **Cluster Manager** - Manages all edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads between multiple cloud nodes.
+- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.

 ## Development
 All code must be formatted according to the [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md)